rancher/docs/content/rancher/v2.5/en/logging/custom-resource-config/outputs/_index.md

         transport: tcp
 ```

-Now that we have configured where we want the logs to go, let's configure all logs to go to that output.
+Now that we have configured where we want the logs to go, let's configure all logs to go to that `Output`.

 ```yaml
 apiVersion: logging.banzaicloud.io/v1beta1